The science of supplements: Which vitamins actually fight male fatigue?

 The relationship

 There is a distinct difference between the clinical fatigue doctors treat and the general “tiredness” most men complain about.
 Clinical fatigue is not resolved by a nap.
 It is a persistent lack of physical or mental energy that interferes with usual functioning.
 While lifestyle factors like stress and sleep apnea play massive roles, nutrition is the foundational chemistry that allows your body to produce energy in the first place.
-Research indicates that even marginal micronutrient deficiencies—levels that are not quite “deficient” but not optimal—can significantly impair physical performance and cognitive sharpness.[1]
+A 2020 narrative review in Nutrients (Tardy et al.) summarizes biochemical and clinical evidence linking low or marginal micronutrient status with fatigue, physical performance, and cognition.[1]

 How it works